h.

 On Android, the default Google Dialer and Pixel-exclusive Call Screen can automatically screen or block calls from unknown or suspicious numbers, with Google Assistant answering on the user's behalf for certain categories.
 As a result, deliverability now depends more on technical configuration and trust signals than on your call script quality.

-0202 Seniors 55+: the "landline grandpa" myth is over in the US
+02Seniors 55+: the "landline grandpa" myth is over in the US

-The right question for US senior campaigns is not "do they have a smartphone," but "what does their screen show when we call?"
 US smartphone penetration is above three-quarters of the population, and adoption among older adults has been rising steadily for years, with Apple estimating well over 130-150 million active iPhones in the US market alone.
+As seniors upgrade to newer iOS and Android devices, they gain access to the same aggressive anti-spam features as younger demographics.

 What this means for 55+ outreach

-A growing share of 60+ and 70+ prospects now carry iPhones or Android smartphones capable of automatically silencing or filtering unknown callers.
-Many seniors rely on carrier-provided spam solutions (AT&T Call Protect, Verizon Call Filter, T-Mobile Scam Shield) that label or block suspicious calls before the phone rings.
+• Many seniors rely on carrier-provided spam solutions (AT&T Call Protect, Verizon Call Filter, T-Mobile Scam Shield) that label or block suspicious calls before the phone rings.

-Visual cues such as "Spam Risk," "Scam Likely," or "Unknown" on the screen massively decrease the willingness to answer, even among historically more responsive 65+ segments.
-The senior audience still answers more than younger cohorts, but the gap is narrowing as their devices become smarter at blocking you.
+• Visual cues such as "Spam Risk," "Scam Likely," or "Unknown" on the screen massively decrease the willingness to answer, even among historically more responsive 65+ segments.

-0303 The 4 technical layers filtering your outbound calls in the US
+03The 4 technical layers filtering your outbound calls in the US

 Every outbound call to a US senior prospect goes through four technical layers before anyone can say "hello."
 Each layer can block, downgrade, or flag your call.